reiffert2/home-assistant.io/source/_integrations/nordpool.markdown

 - Block start time
 - Block end time

 These sensors show the minimum/maximum and average during certain blocks of the day.
-More known as off-peak (cheaper) or peak hours (expensive).
+More known as off-peak (typically lower price) or peak hours (typically higher price).
-These sensors are not enabled by default and needs to be enabled to be used.
+The block price sensors are not enabled by default.

 ### Daily average

 - Daily average

-This sensor is not enabled by default.
+The daily average sensor is not enabled by default.

 ### Diagnostic sensors